 I’ve already talked a lot about how much I love The Terminator, but with the exception of once, I haven’t really had the chance to talk about one of my other beloved set of movies: the Bruce Willis action/adventure Die Hard trilogy.
-I love the series so much, I’ll even happily watch Renny Harlin’s Die Hard 2.
+I love the series so much, I’ll even happily watch Die Hard 2.
 On television.
 And laugh at the censored “Yippie-Ki-Yay Mister Falcon.”
 There aren’t the expected massive numbers of games based on these movies, so the newly-formed Fox Interactive made sure that one of their earliest titles capitalized off of one its parent company’s most successful franchises.

 Easily the most intricate of the three, Die Hard puts you in the bare feet of John McClane as he battles up 20 floors of the Nakatomi high rise.
 The movie’s twelve elite criminals have been replaced with hundreds of stock bad guys, who replenish themselves at predetermined times though reinforcements sent by elevator.
 Aside from dealing with them, your other concern is the hostages scattered around the level.
 They must be freed by “tagging” them, and protected as they make a run for the stairwell.
-You will also want to free all hostages before you kill all terrorists, as once the last terrorist falls, you have 30 seconds to find a bomb sent down on one of the many elevators and defuse it.
+You will also want to free all hostages before you kill all terrorists, as once the last terrorist falls, you have 30 seconds to find a bomb sent down on one of the level’s many elevators and defuse it.

 Regular levels do not mirror every frame of the film, but recreate the basic spirit, and the basic look of the floors.
-You’ll start in the parking garage, work your way up through construction levels, into opulent executive floors, then through dangerous computer floors filled with breakable glass panels (that damage you) and few places to hide.
+You’ll start in the parking garage, work your way up through construction levels, into opulent executive floors, then through dangerous computer floors filled with breakable glass panels (that will damage you) and few places to hide.
 There’s also plenty of chaos to be created in these levels, as temporary panels splinter, objects shatter, and sprinklers kick on in response to large explosions.
 Bonus levels appear between the regular ones, where you must go to the roof and guide groups of all the hostages you’ve saved so far to a waiting helicopter.

 That’s not to say that the game isn’t fun, because it is.
 McClane has the tools he needs to survive and then some.
 Aside from the standard movement keys, he can quickly roll behind cover or sidestep out from it to take shots.
 The default pistol never runs out of bullets.
-More powerful, but limited, weapons can additionally be picked up throughout the level.
+More powerful, but ammo-limited, weapons can additionally be picked up throughout the level.
 Grenades are available, and are triggered quickly with a separate key from the guns.
 If you’re paying attention, you can frequently meet elevators full of reinforcements, lob a grenade into their ranks as they exit, and watch the bloody vapor.
 Life powerups are somewhat scarce, but your health restores a bit when you free a hostage, and successful hostage escapes count big time toward your score and extra lives.

 Die Hard – 3.5 stars

-Die Hard 2 is an on-rails shooter through a completely inauthentic version of Dulles International Airport and surrounding areas.
+Die Hard 2 is an on-rails shooter through a completely inauthentic version of Dulles International Airport and its grounds.
 The game moves the camera through the level automatically, while your mouse aims a set of crosshairs and offers an extremely limited ability to look around.
 Terrorists are present or arriving in ridiculous numbers, and are joined by random appearances from hostages who wander onto the scene and flail their arms around.

 The game takes a lot of inspiration from Virtua Cop – honestly, it pretty much is Virtua Cop, with a different setting and buckets of blood.
 The environments attempt to be a little more realistic by using bitmap textures and offering a lot more destructible items, but the concept of both games is still identical.
 The entire level is a collection of scripted sequences, with enemies popping up to shoot you at predetermined times, from predetermined locations.
 When they appear, they are marked with an indicator that changes color the closer they are to squeezing the trigger.
 The camera will almost always helpfully zoom in toward the nearest terrorist, allowing you to line up a shot.